Last Updated on November 29, 2022 by Editor

 WHY GO: Sure, you go to the Adirondacks to hike or ski.
-But on the trips that your Grandfather or Great Grandfather took up to the mountains, there were other monumental attractions to behold.
+But on the trips that your Grandparents or Great Grandparents took up to the mountains, there were other monumental attractions to behold.
+In fact there are a dazzling number of things to do in the Adirondack Region in upstate New York.

-These old-school sites are making a comeback – if only for their raw beauty and dazzling vistas; on rivers flanked by limestone walls, by tiered waterfalls, and inside an elevator that rises through 27 stories of rock.
-Plus, the region is charging headlong into a foodie utopia; farm-to-fork joints are giving a major boost to the Adirondack culinary scene.
+These old-school sites are making a comeback – if only for their raw beauty and astounding vistas; on rivers flanked by limestone walls, by tiered waterfalls, and inside an elevator that rises through 27 stories of rock.

 Things To Do In The Adirondacks